Texts

 Artist Statement by Jeanne Quinn

-Links to articles in American Craft and Design Sponge.
+Links to articles in American Craft, Design Sponge and NY Times.

 Review by by Elizabeth Reichert, Ceramics Monthly, May 2009, p.
 24.